mym2107/CSR-Conflict-Urbanism-Aleppo/Tutorials/Tutorial13/README.md

 Likewise, UNITAR/UNOSAT maintains a good repository on their site and frequently updates the data that can be accessed [here](http://www.unitar.org/unosat).
 The data is all made available on HDX, which is likely where you will download from, but you can always check UNITARs site to see if they have an update.

-**NOTE: For the purpose of this tutorial, you are provided with a UNOSAT dataset of Aleppo in a .CSV format.
-You are welcome to create your own .CSV from the UNOSAT shapefile by following Steps 1 and 2 of [Tutorial 9](https://github.com/mym2107/CSR-Conflict-Urbanism-Aleppo/blob/master/Tutorials/Tutorial09/README.md).**

 ### Tutorial Title: UNOSAT Processing Animation